knrt10/kubernetes-basicLearning/readme.md

 ### Pushing the image to an image registry

 The image you’ve built has so far only been available on your local machine.
 To allow you to run it on any other machine, you need to push the image to an external image registry.
-For the sake of simplicity, you won’t set up a private image registry and will instead push the image to [Docker Hub](http://hub.docker.com)
+For the sake of simplicity, you won’t set up a private image registry and will instead push the image to [Docker Hub](http://hub.docker.com).

 Before you do that, you need to re-tag your image according to Docker Hub’s rules.
 Docker Hub will allow you to push an image if the image’s repository name starts with your Docker Hub ID.

 You create your Docker Hub ID by registering at [hub-docker](http://hub.docker.com).
-I’ll use my own ID (knrt10) in the following examples.
+I’ll use my own ID (`knrt10`) in the following examples.
 Please change every occurrence with your own ID.

-Once you know your ID, you’re ready to rename your image, currently tagged as kubia, to knrt10/kubia (replace knrt10 with your own Docker Hub ID):
+Once you know your ID, you’re ready to rename your image, currently tagged as `kubia`, to `knrt10/kubia` (replace knrt10 with your own Docker Hub ID):

 `docker tag kubia knrt10/kubia`

 This doesn’t rename the tag; it creates an additional tag for the same image.
-You can confirm this by listing the images stored on your system with the docker images command, as shown in the following listing.
+You can confirm this by listing the images stored on your system with the Docker images command, as shown in the following listing.

 `docker images | head`

-As you can see, both kubia and knrt10/kubia point to the same image ID, so they’re in fact one single image with two tags.
+As you can see, both `kubia` and `knrt10/kubia` point to the same image ID, so they’re in fact one single image with two tags.

 #### Pushing image to docker hub

 Before you can push the image to Docker Hub, you need to log in under your user ID with the **docker login** command.
-Once you’re logged in, you can finally push the yourid/kubia image to Docker Hub like this:
+Once you’re logged in, you can finally push the `yourid/kubia` image to Docker Hub like this:

 `docker push knrt10/kubia`

 ### What is Kubernetes

-Years ago, most software applications were big monoliths, running either as a single process or as a small number of processes spread across a handful of servers.
-Today, these big monolithic legacy applications are slowly being broken down into smaller, independently running components called microservices.
-Because microservices are decoupled from each other, they can be developed, deployed, updated, and scaled individually.
+Years ago, most software applications were big `monoliths`, running either as a single process or as a small number of processes spread across a handful of servers.

+Today, these big monolithic legacy applications are slowly being broken down into smaller, independently running components called `microservices`.

+Because microservices are `decoupled` from each other, they can be developed, deployed, updated, and scaled individually.
 This enables you to change components quickly and as often as necessary to keep up with today’s rapidly changing business requirements.

-But with bigger numbers of deployable components and increasingly larger datacenters, it becomes increasingly difficult to configure manage, and keep the whole system running smoothly.
+But with bigger numbers of deployable components and increasingly larger datacenters, it becomes increasingly difficult to configure, manage, and keep the whole system running smoothly.

 It’s much harder to figure out where to put each of those components to achieve high resource utilization and thereby keep the hardware costs down.
 Doing all this manually is hard work.

+We need:

-We need automation, which includes automatic scheduling of those components to our servers, automatic configuration, supervision, and failure-handling.
+- automation (including automatic scheduling of those components to our servers);
+- automatic configuration;
+- supervision; and
+- failure-handling.

 This is where **Kubernetes** comes in.

-Kubernetes enables developers to deploy their applications themselves and as often as they want, without requiring any assistance from the operations (ops) team.
-But Kubernetes doesn’t benefit only developers.
+> <em>Kubernetes enables developers to deploy their applications themselves and as often as they want, without requiring any assistance from the operations (ops) team.</em>

+But Kubernetes doesn’t solely benefit developers.
 It also helps the ops team by automatically monitoring and rescheduling those apps in the event of a hardware failure.

 The focus for system administrators (sysadmins) shifts from supervising individual apps to mostly supervising and managing Kubernetes and the rest of the infrastructure, while Kubernetes itself takes care of the apps.

 #### Splitting apps into microservice

 Each microservice runs as an independent process and communicates with other microservices through simple, well-defined interfaces (APIs).
-Refer to below image
+Refer to the image below:

 ![Microservice](https://user-images.githubusercontent.com/24803604/68068406-bf4bb200-fd54-11e9-8565-6214d30616bb.png)

-> Image taken from other source
+> <em>- Image taken from other source.</em>

 Microservices communicate through synchronous protocols such as HTTP, over which they usually expose RESTful (REpresentational State Transfer) APIs, or through asynchronous protocols such as AMQP (Advanced Message Queueing Protocol).

 These protocols are simple, well understood by most developers, and not tied to any specific programming language.
 Each microservice can be written in the language that’s most appropriate for implementing that specific microservice.

 Because each microservice is a standalone process with a relatively static external API, it’s possible to develop and deploy each microservice separately.
 A change to one of them doesn’t require changes or redeployment of any other service, provided that the API doesn’t change or changes only in a backward-compatible way.

 #### Scaling Microservices

 Scaling microservices, unlike monolithic systems, where you need to scale the system as a whole, is done on a per-service basis, which means you have the option of scaling only those services that require more resources, while leaving others at their original scale.
-Refer to image below
+Refer to the image below:

 ![Scaling](https://user-images.githubusercontent.com/24803604/68068433-03d74d80-fd55-11e9-87fe-5fad885168d1.png)

-> Image taken from other source
+> <em>- Image taken from other source.</em>

-When a monolithic application can’t be scaled out because one of its parts is unscalable, splitting the app into microservices allows you to horizontally scale the parts that allow scaling out, and scale the parts that don’t, vertically instead of horizontally.
+When a monolithic application can’t be scaled out because one of its parts is unscalable, splitting the app into microservices allows you to horizontally scale the parts that allow scaling out.
+The parts that don't scale hoirzontally can be scaled vertically instead.

 #### Deploying Microservices

 As always, microservices also have drawbacks.
 When your system consists of only a small number of deployable components, managing those components is easy.
 It’s trivial to decide where to deploy each component, because there aren’t that many choices.

 When the number of those components increases, deployment-related decisions become increasingly difficult because not only does the number of deployment combinations increase, but the number of inter-dependencies between the components increases by an even greater factor.

 Microservices also bring other problems, such as making it hard to debug and trace execution calls, because they span multiple processes and machines.
 Luckily, these problems are now being addressed with distributed tracing systems such as Zipkin.

 ![Drawback](https://user-images.githubusercontent.com/24803604/68068466-62043080-fd55-11e9-867f-971dc4df862f.png)

-> Multiple applications running on the same host may have conflicting dependencies.
+> <em>Multiple applications running on the same host may have conflicting dependencies.</em>

 #### Working with Kubernetes